Cutting Boards FAQ

 We accept all major credit cards for orders placed online via our website's secure shopping cart.
 For your protection and the protection of Deoria Made, we do not collect or store your credit card data.
 All credit card information is processed through a secure server and is encrypted before transmission to our order queue.

-All orders ship from the Deoria Made studio in SE Portland, Oregon, USA.
+All orders ship from Deoria Made in Tucson, AZ, USA.
 Within the United States, all cutting boards and wall hangings are shipped via USPS or UPS ground shipping within 1-2 business days of order placement.
 You will receive an order confirmation after you've placed your order, and a shipping notification, including tracking number, once your order has shipped.
 Shipping takes anywhere from 1-5 business days depending on how far you're located from the Deoria Made studio.
-If you're in the Portland area, you're welcome to arrange a studio visit to pick up your order.

 Do you wholesale?

 Yes!
 Please contact Deoria Made here with interests and for access to the wholesale page.

 Do you accept returns?

 Each of our products are handmade to order, so we do not accept returns.
 However, we will do our best to accommodate an exchange for an in-stock item.
 Please contact us for availability and for a return authorization number.
 Shippings costs for exchanges will not be covered.

 We do our best to hand craft the finest products, with the most durable construction methods and best materials possible.
 Having said that, wood is not an indestructible material, and requires regular maintenance and care.
 For example, keeping a cutting board oiled and avoiding large fluctuations in temperature, moisture, or humidity are necessary to its well being and longevity.
 Wood can be dented, scratched, scarred, and even broken if not treated with the respect it requires.
 Should you need a repair, please contact us with a description of what happened and we'll be happy to take care of it if possible.
 Repair fees apply.